top of page

 RTI CEO I – Core Foundations (Required)

-RTI CEO I covers the core training requirements aligned to Virginia standards, including:
+RTI CEO I cover the core training requirements aligned to Virginia Competencies for Early Childhood Professionals, including:

 This stage builds the educational, operational, and compliance foundation required to operate a high-quality home-based program.